sarathskumar/sample-app/README.md

 # sample-app
-Repository for creating  a simple infrastructure with terraform with terragrunt as a wrapper and deploy a high availablity nginx application with helm
+Repository for creating infrastructure using terraform with terragrunt as a wrapper and deploy a high availablity nginx application using helm